 Where is Hantavirus found?

-According to the CDC, there are several other ways rodents may spread Hantavirus to people:
+According to CDC, there are several other ways rodents may spread hantavirus to people:

 - If a rodent with the virus bites someone, the virus may be spread to that person, but this type of transmission is rare.